RainCodeAI/DataMind/replit.md

 # Overview

-The Analyst is an AI-powered data analysis application that enables users to upload CSV files and ask natural-language questions about their data without requiring any coding skills.
-The application leverages OpenAI's GPT-4o model combined with LangChain's CSV Agent to provide conversational data exploration and statistical analysis capabilities.
-Users can upload any CSV file and interact with their data through an intuitive chat interface, asking questions like "What is the average revenue by year?" or "Which products had the highest ratings?" and receive intelligent, context-aware responses.
+The Analyst is a comprehensive, enterprise-level AI-powered data analysis platform that transforms how users interact with their data.
+Built with Streamlit and powered by OpenAI's GPT-4o model, it provides an extensive suite of advanced features including natural-language querying, multi-file management, intelligent visualizations, predictive analytics, collaboration tools, and automated insights generation.
+The platform serves as a complete data analysis workspace, enabling users from beginners to data scientists to extract meaningful insights from CSV files without requiring any coding skills.

 # User Preferences